 Fig. \ref{fig:Stationary_2d} shows the visualization of self-organizing results in the stationary environment.
-The figures are the results of the trial in which a median NMI is obtained.
-AutoCloud creates and merges data clouds (i.e., cluster-like granular structures) without edge information, and thus the clustering result seems different from all the other algorithms.
-In addition, AutoCloud is originally proposed as an online learning algorithm.
-Therefore, the clustering result in the stationary environment is not well-organized.
+The figures depict the trial in which the median NMI was obtained.
+AutoCloud creates and merges data clouds (i.e., cluster-like granular structures) without using edge information.
+As a result, its clustering results differ from those of all other algorithms.
+Additionally, since AutoCloud was originally proposed as an online learning algorithm, its clustering result in the stationary environment is less well-organized.
 ASOINN and SOINN+ tend to create disconnected topological networks.
-On the other hand, thanks to properties of ART-based algorithms (e.g., a fixed similarity threshold value), TCA, CAEA, and CAE successfully define well-organized topological networks.
-Comparing CAE with TCA and CAEA, TCA and CAEA tend to generate a larger number of nodes than CAE.
-In Fig. \ref{fig:Stationary_2d}, we can also see that there are some isolated nodes in CAE.
-This is because the number of presented data points is, in general, not a multiple of the deletion cycle (i.e., because the deletion process in line 14 of Algorithm \ref{alg:pseudocodeCAE} is, in general, not applied just before the termination of the algorithm for performance evaluation).
-This phenomenon also exists in SOINN+ (see Fig. \ref{fig:Nonstationary_2d_SOINNplus}).
-Moreover, the same phenomenon is also observed in TCA and CAEA depending on the deletion cycle of isolated nodes.
-A simple solution for avoiding this phenomenon is to delete isolated nodes after the learning procedure.
-However, since these algorithms aim for continual learning, they prepare for future learning without removing isolated nodes after the current learning procedure.
-Therefore, we consider that this is not a drawback for these algorithms.
+In contrast, thanks to the properties of ART-based algorithms (such as the use of a fixed similarity threshold), TCA, CAEA, and CAE successfully form well-organized topological networks.
+Comparing CAE to TCA and CAEA, TCA and CAEA tend to generate a larger number of nodes than CAE.
+In Fig. \ref{fig:Stationary_2d}, some isolated nodes can also be observed in CAE.
+This occurs because the number of presented data points is generally not a multiple of the deletion cycle (i.e., the deletion process in line 14 of Algorithm \ref{alg:pseudocodeCAE} is typically not executed just before the algorithm terminates for performance evaluation).
+This phenomenon also occurs in SOINN+ (see Fig. \ref{fig:Nonstationary_2d_SOINNplus}).
+Moreover, the same issue may arise in TCA and CAEA, depending on the deletion cycle for isolated nodes.
+A straightforward solution is to delete isolated nodes after the learning procedure.
+However, since these algorithms are designed for continual learning, they retain isolated nodes to prepare for future learning, rather than removing them after the current cycle.
+Therefore, we do not consider this a drawback of these algorithms.